thetonymaster/customer-development/adquisicion.md

         - Advertise or page on related sites.
         - Advertise on topics related to customer's interests.
         - Put adds on pages related to the customer's pains.
-        - Clone competitors camapigns.
+        - Clone competitors campaigns.
       - Social Networks Adds:
-        - Based on demographics and intests.
+        - Based on demographics and interests.